Hinds County assistance programs.

 These statewide programs can help Jackson and Hinds County Mississippi families get help and financial assistance.

 United Way supported CredAbility (formerly CCCS) is a non-profit agency that provides financial literacy workshops to clients at United Way partner programs and agencies in Hinds County Mississippi.
-Access such services and debt and foreclosure counseling.
+Access such services as free debt and foreclosure counseling.
 Phone (601) 362-0928.
 Find additional Mississippi mortgage programs.

 Jackson Medical Mall Foundation/United Way/Voice of Calvary is a partnership between Voice of Calvary Family Health Center and the Jackson Medical Mall Foundation.
 Together they provide primary medical care and prescription medications to traditionally underserved residents of Central MS and Jackson.
 Phone (601) 982-8467